 AT Lab Assistant

 Julian is a compassionate and good-humored Oregonian, enthusiastic about serving his community, individuals and families, influencing positive social awareness, and advocating for social, economic, and environmental integrity.
 Through his undergrad in Health Sciences, Julian worked as a Computer Classroom and Lab Attendant through OIT Instructional Technology Services, providing technical support to the PSU community.
-He will be graduating with a B.S. degree through the School of Public Health at Portland State University in the fall of 2018, and will be pursuing the Master of Social Work program.
+He graduated with a B.S. degree through the School of Public Health at Portland State University, and will be pursuing the Master of Social Work program.